fiendskrah/newbox/README.md

-# Setting up a new ubuntu box
+# Setting up a new debian or ubuntu box

 ## Steps